Asset Intelligence and Management

 Next, this data is transformed into reports that maintenance managers and other departmental heads can use for informed, data-driven decision-making.

-Whenever a work request is submitted, maintenance teams make use of CMMS software to create an order.
+Maintenance teams use CMMS software to create an order whenever a work request is submitted.
 Moreover, recurring orders can also be created to perform preventive maintenance and inspections.

-Some systems are also capable of automatically creating orders based on data derived from sensors.
+Some systems can also automatically create orders based on data derived from sensors.
 Once the technician completes an order, it is marked as closed, and the data is then fed into the system, making it available for reports and future planning.
+CMMS systems streamline the automated maintenance workflow processes, reducing downtime and enhancing team productivity.

 A mobile CMMS can help streamline the maintenance process, enabling technicians to access and update work order information directly on-site.
 This can help them save valuable labor hours by minimizing travel time.

-If accurate data is entered into the system constantly, technicians can also speed up processes such as maintenance planning, scheduling, root cause analysis, and more, making information easily accessible.
+If accurate data is constantly entered into the system, technicians can also speed up processes such as maintenance planning, scheduling, root cause analysis, and more, making information easily accessible.

 Benefits of CMMS